dnjackson/eos/content/tutorials/concept-basics/apps-are-state-machines/index.md

 	items: (Cart + Order) -> set Item

-The value of each of these variables is a *relation*.
+The value of each of these variables is a *binary relation*.
 The *fulfilled* variable, for example, is a set of pairs of the form *(u, o)* where *u* is a user and *o* is one of *u*’s fulfilled orders.
 Viewed as a table, there’s a separate row for each user and order.
 So if there are two fulfilled orders for Alice  and one for Bob, the table might look like this:

 | User | Order |
 | ----- | ----- |